GatorSense/DREN/Datasets/README.md

 # Downloading datasets:

 Note: Due to the size of the datasets, the images were not upload to the repository.
-For the DREN paper, only KTH-TIPS-2b and DTD were used.
+For the DREN paper, only KTH-TIPS-2b, DTD, and PRMI were used.
 We also have two large scale datasets, GTOS-mobile and MINC-2500, implemented for the code.
 Please follow the following instructions to ensure the code works.
 If any of these datasets are used,